 What Does It Mean By Microgeneration Technologies?

 Microgeneration technologies are those renewable energy systems that work on a small scale.
 They are used for generating electricity or heat in a house or an office.
-These systems are used as an alternative for traditional grids or even used alongside them.
+These systems are used as an alternative to traditional grids or even alongside them.

-Microgeneration technologies include micro hydro, micro wind, solar panels, micro CHP, biomass boilers, and heat pumps.
-You will find these technologies installed in houses that do not completely rely on the grid or off-grid.
+Microgeneration technologies include micro hydro, micro-wind, solar panels, micro CHP, biomass boilers, and heat pumps.
+These technologies are installed in houses that do not completely rely on the grid or off-grid.

 What Are The Products That Require Certification By MCS?

 The MCS certification covers three microgeneration technologies.
 They are equipment for heat-generating, electricity-generating, or co-generating (both electricity and heat).
 Some examples of such products are –

 - Small wind turbines

 - Heat pumps